 Additionally, an increasing amount of payment facilitators are springing up.
 Much like payment aggregators, a payment facilitator allows any business with a master MID account to add companies as a sub-merchant.

 As you can see, using payment aggregators can quickly become a recipe for disaster!
+So what’s the payment processing solution for small and medium-sized companies?

 Are payments aggregators holding back your business?
 Are you curious to learn more about the benefits of having your own merchant account?
 Click here to find out how to transition away from high processing fees.